achen1296/Apple-Music-Editor/README.md

 Seems completely understood: X

-The length is always...?
-(I don't have any of these in my library to check.)
+The length is always 72?
+(I don't have any of these in my library to check, but Gary Vollink's table ends at offset 68 with size 4 without a "..." after.)

 | Offset | Length | Meaning               | Examples Value(s) |
 | ------ | ------ | --------------------- | ----------------- |